schibsted/github-actions-self-hosted-cdk/README.md

 ## Package distribution

-This NPM package is published to Github Packages in our Github Enterprise installation.
+This NPM package is published to Github Packages.

 See https://github.com/schibsted/github-actions-self-hosted-cdk/packages/1254444